tiaradwiputri/quiz-handson-c1/quiz.md

   - `work_accident`: presence or absence of work accident, 0 = none, 1 = there
   - `left`: employee history data resigned, 0 = no, 1 = yes
   - `promotion_last_5years`: ever got a promotion in the last 5 years, 0 = no, 1 = yes
-  - `sales`: name of department or division
+  - `division`: name of department or division
   - `salary`: income level, divided into low, medium and high

 In this quiz, we will try to predict wether or not the employee has resignation tendency using `left` column as our target variable.
 Let's take a look mean of `average_monthly_hours` of each division and history of employee resign.